Hale059/snum1_dvlp_log_eval/README.md

 </p>

-This essay is a report made for the evaluation of Software Development.
+This ==essay== is a report made for the evaluation of Software Development.
 This repository will be integrated as a branch in the [GitAndMarkdown](https://gitlab.enssat.fr/rgerzagu/gitandmarkdown) repository.

 In this report, I will first present you what is PlatformIO and what it is used for.
 Then I'll describe its repository.
 Finally, I will explain how the Pull Requests and issues are managed.